HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   BVE ofs (a, b)
+   BVE r, (a, b)
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : BVE     ( 0x26 ): 0                                                   : a         : b         :
+   : BVE     ( 0x25 ): r         : 0                                       : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The branch and link vectored external instruction branches to an absolute location in another code segment.
 The target address is built from adding general register "a" shifted by 2 to the base register "b".
 The segment register is selected based on the upper two bits of general register "b".
+The return link is stored in general register "r", the return segment Id in SR0.

 Since the BVE instruction is a segment base relative branch, a branch to page with a different privilege level is possible.
 A branch from a lower level to a higher level result in an instruction protection trap.
 A branch from a higher privilege to a lower privilege level results in adjusting the privilege level in the status register.
 Otherwise, the privilege level remains unchained.

 #### Operation

 ```
+   SR[0] <- IA-SEG;
+   GR[r] <- IA-OFS + 4;

    IA-SEG <- segSelect( GR[b] );
    IA-OFS <- GR[b] + ( GR[a] << 2 );
 ```